-In either case you’re probably not getting exactly what you want.
-Oversized and undersized ACs may be inefficient for different reasons, but in the end they both lead to uneven cooling and inefficiency (read: higher bills).
-Not to mention, oversizing or under-sizing also leads to frequent stopping and starting of the air conditioner, causing more wear and tear and resulting in reduced life span of the equipment.
+In either case, you’re probably not getting exactly what you want.
+Oversized and undersized ACs may be inefficient for different reasons, but in the end, they both lead to uneven cooling and inefficiency (read: higher bills).
+Not to mention, oversizing or undersizing also leads to frequent stopping and starting of the air conditioner, causing more wear and tear and resulting in reduced life span of the equipment.

-So how can you fix this and determine the correct size AC that you need?
+So, how can you fix this and determine the correct size AC that you need?
 Find out more below.

 The capacity of an AC is measured in BTUs (British Thermal Units) – a measurement you probably don’t use every day.
 There are two ways you can calculate how many BTUs your home requires:

 If you want a more accurate measurement without having a professional come in, you can use a BTU calculator.
-This BTU calculator, for example, adds ceiling height to your square footage equation so that you are estimating what AC unit size you need based on a third dimensional idea of the space.
+This BTU calculator, for example, adds ceiling height to your square footage equation so that you are estimating what AC unit size you need based on a three-dimensional idea of the space.

 Here are a few other quick methods you can choose to factor in if you are not using a calculator or the Manual J Calculation.